hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-    calculations that could be be used (and re-used) during normalization of the association set; hence the original reason for creating an "association index" (at writing still perhaps the centralest node in the library). however:
+    calculations that could be be used (and re-used) during normalization of the association set; hence the original reason for creating an "association index" (at writing still perhaps the centralest node in the "defined attributes" library-family). however:

-  - (however) static indexing has been removed:
+  - (however) static indexing has been mostly removed:

     when we assimilated to "one ring", we refactored-out two static array passes (#tombstone-C). generally, "indexing" each association around one or another particular category was useful then, and is not now.

+    "interplay 3" below explores one reason why this is so.

-    (BUT NOTE something like "indexing" is still employed for the next point :[#here.C.6].)
+    BUT NOTE something like "indexing" is still employed for the next point.

-  - weirdness around how "requiredness" was/is specified and implemented is discussed at [#here.4].
+  - there is weirdness around how "requiredness" was/is specified and implemented is discussed at [#here.4].